aldebogdanov/brian-test-2/README.md

 I took the liberty of doing a little research.

-At first I found out what result do we expect.
+At first I found out what result do we expect (161700).
 It was like this:
 ![formulas-2](https://github.com/user-attachments/assets/09fb012f-f72b-4d13-b9f6-37efd2662e4b)

 After that I implemented and checked four different Missionary approaches to solve a task.